-As this is a fairly new process, at this time we only have two datasets that conform to the Threshold level of CARD4L compliance (USGS Landsat Collection 2 Surface Reflectance and Surface Temperature products).
-ESA’s Sentinel-2 Level-2A Surface Reflectance product is also currently in the peer review process for Threshold level CARD4L compliance and several other agencies are currently preparing their self-assessment packages.
+As this is a fairly new process, at this time we only have two datasets that conform to the Threshold level of CEOS ARD compliance (USGS Landsat Collection 2 Surface Reflectance and Surface Temperature products).
+ESA’s Sentinel-2 Level-2A Surface Reflectance product is also currently in the peer review process for Threshold level CEOS ARD compliance and several other agencies are currently preparing their self-assessment packages.
 Both the USGS Landsat Collection 2 Surface Reflectance and Surface Temperature products have also been assessed at being partially compliant at the Target level, and additional information will soon be available on which requirements still need to be met by future USGS Landsat product releases.
 USGS Landsat Collection 2 sample products are available here

 While it isn’t yet decided, the USGS is evaluating each specific requirement that is not meeting Target level of compliance as a candidate to be included with USGS Landsat Collection 3 for its Surface Reflectance and Surface Temperature products.

 JAXA is planning free public release ALOS PALSAR (all observation modes) and ALOS-2 PALSAR-2 (ScanSAR mode) at a future date.
 Public release of PALSAR-2 Fine Beam data is still TBD.